 What to do

-Teach your kid that they can get number five by doing 2 + 3 or 1 + 4.
+Teach your kid to get the number five by doing 2 + 3 or 1 + 4.
 Make them practice this technique for different numbers.
 However, always begin with single-digit numbers having fewer combinations.

 5. What Comes Next?